 2. Slow & Steady

 Practicing the “place” command reinforces steadiness and control and can be done anytime, anywhere, whether it’s in the garage while changing the oil in the car or in the living room while watching the game.
-“Have your dog sit or stand (place) on a dog bed or platform and remain there until you give him or her the appropriate command to release,” explains Miller.
-“The beauty of this drill is it doesn’t require your undivided attention – just be sure your dog stays in your peripheral vision so you can make a correction if needed.”
+You can practice this skill by having your dog sit or stand (place) on a dog bed or platform and remain there until you give them the appropriate command to release.
+It doesn’t require your undivided attention – just be sure your dog stays in your peripheral vision so you can make a correction if needed.

 If your dog developed a bad retrieving habit this past season, now is a good time to fix it so you can hit the ground running again once the weather is nice.
 “No matter how old or young your dog, it never hurts to get back to the basics,” Vetter advises.
 “Work on trained retrieves by running your dog up and down the training table.
 Use several different objects to reinforce what’s already been taught or to get a correction in as needed.”